 Why do I need so many dental x-rays?

-I get asked everyday should why I need a dental x-rays.
-I tell the patient that is the only way I can see between the teeth.
+I get asked everyday ” why do I need dental x-rays”.
+I tell the patient that “it is the only way I can see between the teeth”.
 Dental decay can be the fastest growing oral pathology.

-What needs to occur to get a cavity?
+What needs to occur in your mouth to get a cavity?
 To get a cavity you need three things:

 - You need to have bacteria in your mouth.
 All people have some bacteria in the mouth.
 All of us need a balance of the good and bad bacteria so our oral cavity functions well.
 Too little bacteria and we will get an over growth of yeast.
 So a healthy mouth needs some bacteria.